viperleed/viperleed/doc/content/basics/installation.rst

 Compiling static files
 ======================

-In addition to the TensErLEED source code, which is compiled *at run-time*, ViPErLEED needs a few auxilary scripts that need compiling before a calculation can be started.
+In addition to the TensErLEED source code, which is compiled *at run-time*, ViPErLEED needs a few auxilary programs that need compiling before a calculation can be started.
 These can be compiled automatically using a provided Makefile.

 Beamgen and eeasisss